cdnjs/cf-stats/template.md

 > This results in {{BANDWIDTH_3_DAY_TOTAL_GB}} GB or {{BANDWIDTH_3_DAY_TOTAL_PB}} PB for the month.

-As with the total number of requests and due to the significant difference between the two, both numbers will be used to calculate an average for the final estimate of bandwidth consumed this month.\
+As with the total number of requests and due to the significant difference between the two, both numbers will be used to calculate an average for the final estimate of bandwidth consumed this month (75%: 1% month sample data, 25%: 100% 3 day data).\
 This produces the estimate of {{BANDWIDTH_GB}} GB of bandwidth used for this month by cdnjs.

 **{{BANDWIDTH_DESCRIPTION}}**. 🤯\